joaomede/Sticky-Notes-Firebase-Quasar/README.md

 - [x] CRUD
 - [x] Realtime Firestore Methods (Socket's)
 - [x] A Simple Sticky Notes
-- [x] Permission "Admin and Normal" on Profiles

 ### How to Settings Firebase